mtyler/jenkins-cookbook-library/README.md

 A proof-of-concept, multi-purpose repo for testing and publishing cookbooks using Jenkins Docker containers.

 In it's current form, this is best suited for creating a quick and dirty, on-the-fly, cookbook pipeline.
-There are many things that would need to be addressed before porting any of this functionality to a production environment.
+Careful considerations should be made before porting any of this functionality to a production environment.

 ## Known Issues

 - The setup_jenkins.sh file is heavily dependent on very specific environment variables.
 - The first run fails because something is going on with the path used to copy the libraryResource and the workspace where the initial indexing occurs
+- Github Access Token is currently being added in chef-evaluation

 ## Jenkins Master setup files